goncalopalaio/fibre-wallpaper/README.md

 To make quick edits to the shader program the shader program is re-compiled when the files change in the sdcard.
 Effectively you can edit the shader program from your computer and see it being updated in realtime (see fibre-wallpaper/shaders/build.sh)

 The current implementation is a draft.
 I cannot ensure it will work across devices.
-Works in a OnePlus3T but has issues in a Nexus7 tablet.
+Works in a OnePlus3T but has framerate issues in a Nexus 7 tablet.

 ![Screenshot](https://github.com/goncalopalaio/fibre-wallpaper/raw/master/screenshots/2018-07-20%2018_03_08.gif)